Preconditioner on Matrix Lie Group for SGD: Estimating preconditioners on matrix Lie groups

-Let us take the Newton type preconditioner as an example to derive its learning rule.
-Learning rule for the Fisher type preconditioner is the same except for replacing the Hessian-vector product with stochastic gradient.
+Let us take the Newton type preconditioner as an example to derive its updating rule.
+Updating rule for the Fisher type preconditioner is the same except for replacing the Hessian-vector product with stochastic gradient.
 Here, Lie group always refers to the matrix Lie group.